What is accreditation? Why is it important?

 By the year 2019 students at QSI International School of Chisinau will demonstrate an increase in vocabulary as it relates to student performance as measured by:

-- Gains of at least 2 RIT points per year for the school’s five year olds through secondary IV students on the MAP Reading Test in Vocabulary.
+- Gains of at least 2 RIT points per year for the school’s 5-year-olds through secondary IV students on the MAP Reading Test in Vocabulary.

-- Gains of at least 5 percentage points per year for the school’s five year olds through secondary IV students on eMeasures of Vocabulary Growth screening and monitoring tool.
+- Gains of at least 5 percentage points per year for the school’s 5-year-olds through secondary IV students on eMeasures of Vocabulary Growth screening and monitoring tool.

 By the year 2019 the students at QSI International School of Chisinau will demonstrate growth in the use of current technology to enhance their learning as measured by: